 The Subrecipient will be responsible for the administration of an activity entitled "Statement of Work" (hereinafter referred to as "Attachment A").
-Available funds will be applied toward the following specific activities in accordance with Cost Reimbursement Budget, attached as Attachment B: (homeless prevention and rapid rehousing activities).
+Available funds will be applied toward the following specific activities in accordance with Cost Reimbursement Budget, attached as Attachment B: (Name Activity).